Most Forgiving Drivers 2024

 What does most forgiving driver mean?

-When we talk about forgiveness in golf we are talking about clubs that, through technology and design features, help players hit the ball further and straighter, despite the contact not being good or consistent.
+Forgiveness in golf basically means clubs that will help players hit the ball further and straighter, despite the contact not being good or consistent.
+They achioeve this through technology and design features.
 A forgiving driver is designed to help players maintain a degree of distance and accuracy despite being inaccurate and possibly inconsistent when it comes to strike.

 What is MOI?